Part of Core Framework Modules

-You are not a problem that needs to be fixed.
-You are a system that can be understood, stabilized and updated.
+You are not a problem to be fixed.
+You are a system that can be understood, stabilized and safely updated.

-Human System Protocol™ starts from one simple shift: behavior is not identity.
+Human System Protocol™ starts with one simple shift: behavior is not identity.
 Behavior is system output.

 A different approach